 Tickets for the event may be purchased locally at the Boys & Girls Club, Scotts Pharmasave, and the Brookdale Flower Shop.

 Information nights, regarding program selection for September 2017, will be held in Anglophone North School District from November 21 to November 24 (see dates below).
 The session will outline French programming, options to learn French, and about French Immersion entry points for learners entering Grades 1, 3 and 6.

 DALHOUSIE EDUCATION CENTER

 Date: November 21 Time: 6:30 P.M.
 Location: L. E. Reinsborough School Snow Date: December 1st

-Dalhousie Regional High School held their annual “Trick or Eat” food drive on October 30th.
+Dalhousie Regional High School held their annual “Trick or Eat” food drive on October 31st.
 Grade 9 students went door-to-door, in costume, collecting non-perishable food items for the Restigouche County Volunteer Action Association (RCVAA) food bank.
-Students collected an abundance of food items for members of the community in need.
-Approximate value of food collected was $7700.
-The campaign was a huge success again this this year!
+Total amount collected for this year was 1195 pounds of food valued at $2987.50.
+This will help members of our community who are in need.
+Way to go DRHS!

 The Miramichi East Playground Committee is entering the Aviva Community Fund Contest.
 The committee would like everyone in our beautiful community and beyond to vote for the playground.
 They are hoping to win $100 000 for their cause.

 Anglophone North Schools welcomed 120 international students partnered with The Atlantic Education International program.
 The students attending our schools are from countries such as Columbia, Spain, Brazil, Mexico, Germany, Turkey and China.
 Special thanks to our home stay parents and AEI coordinators who open up their homes and hearts to provide Canadian cultural experiences for these students.
 See gallery for more photos.